 Grooming is an essential part of Silkie guinea pig care.
 Silkies require constant grooming; their hair needs to be brushed daily to keep their coat matt and tangle free.

 In addition to constant grooming, you’ll need to provide your Silkie with a varied and nutritious diet of grass hay, fresh vegetables, and guinea pig pellets.

 Around every 3 to 7 days, you’ll have to clean out your pet’s cage.

 Last but not least, you’ll need to give your Silkie plenty of exercise (about 3 hours daily) outside of their cage to keep them in good shape.

-If you want to keep your Silkie guinea pig indoors, it’s a good idea to use a cover or lid to prevent your cavy from escaping or to protect them from other pets.
+If you want to keep your Silkie pig indoors, it’s a good idea to use a cover or lid to prevent your cavy from escaping or to protect them from other pets.

 Choosing a Cage for a Silkie Guinea Pig